NotAHero04/pl-log-reader/README.md

 - More support for the iOS platform (I currently don't have any available)
 - Checks for valid logs, of course!

-A big code revamp will be arrived in 4.0, addressing the messy code in 3.x and hopefully providing at least 40% speed boost.
+A big code revamp will arrive in 4.0, addressing the messy code in 3.x and hopefully providing at least 40% speed boost.

 # Wait, 4.0?
 Where are the older ones?